barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 # Bug \#1: Vector Out of Bounds Access Using `[]`

-We all know array or vector access using operator `[]` runs the danger of out of bounds access.
-For example, for `std::vector`[^arrays] it does [not perform bounds checking](https://en.cppreference.com/w/cpp/container/vector/operator_at), so an illegal memory access can occurr unnoticed.
-The problem is not that this is possible at all, since a low level language that cares about performance must offer these kinds of unchecked accesses.
-The problem is that this is the simplest way to access a vector element, deep in every programmers DNA, that is inherently unsafe.
+We all know that array or vector access using operator `[]` can cause out of bounds access.
+For example, for `std::vector` it does [not perform bounds checking](https://en.cppreference.com/w/cpp/container/vector/operator_at), so an illegal memory access can occurr unnoticed[^arrays].
+The problem is not that this is possible at all, since a low level language that cares about performance _must_ offer these kinds of unchecked accesses.
+The problem is that this basic way to access a vector element, deep in every programmers DNA, is inherently unsafe.

 There is, of course a bounds-checked API for element access using `std::vector::at`, but few people seem to use it.
 Rust does the trade-off differently.
-On slices, arrays, vectors and such the `[]` operator is bounds-checked and will panic[^panic] for out of bounds access.
+On slices, arrays, vectors and the like operator `[]` is bounds-checked and will panic[^panic] for out of bounds access.
-There also is a method [`get_unchecked`](https://doc.rust-lang.org/std/primitive.slice.html#method.get_unchecked) that allows unchecked access to the elements if you tell the compiler _trust me, I know what I am doing_ using the `unsafe` keyword.
+There is a method [`get_unchecked`](https://doc.rust-lang.org/std/primitive.slice.html#method.get_unchecked) that allows unchecked access to the elements if you tell the compiler _trust me, I know what I am doing_ using the `unsafe` keyword.
 I personally think this is the right default to have, since the other way leads to the most common bug